Gourav-Sachdev/Devops_Integrated_Calculator/README.md

 # Devops_Integrated_Calculator

-Tech stack-Java/Maven
+This is a simple calculator app to made to learn concepts of DevOps. <br />
-Tools Used-  Git/Jenkins/Docker/Ansible
+Complete development cycle is automated using devops tools. <br />

-This is a simple calculator app to made to learn concepts of DevOps.
+Tech stack-Java/Maven. <br />
-Complete development cycle is automated using devops tools
+Tools Used-  Git/Jenkins/Docker/Ansible. <br />